 Use the Entity or the Table tab in the Theme Editor to set the preferences for displaying name and other definitions of entities or tables.
 The Entity tab is displayed when you view a Logical model and the Table tab is displayed when you view a Physical model.

-- 1. Click View, Themes.

-- The Theme Editor opens.

-- 2. Select the theme for which you want to set the display preferences, and click the Entity or the Table tab.

-- 3. Work with the following options:
+- 2. Select the theme for which you want to set the display preferences, and click the Entity or the Table tab. - 3.
+Work with the following options:

 Name Display